 - With the help of your installer, complete the net metering application.
 Please return the application and a $250 one-time fee via mail or drop off at the GCEA main office or our branch location in Crested Butte.

 - After the system is installed, it must be inspected by the Colorado State Electrical Inspector.
 The inspector will provide the homeowner with a permit.
-Please submit this permit to GCEA via e-mail at email@example.com or bring the permit by our office.
+Please submit this permit to GCEA via e-mail at firstname.lastname@example.org or bring the permit to our office.

 - Finally, your installer will schedule with the GCEA metering department to test the system and exchange the meter.
 When the meter is exchanged, the GCEA billing department will place your account on the net metering rate.